 Dr. Groden participated in developing the first multi-agency cooperative early intervention program in Rhode Island.
 His position also included the Directorship of the Child Development Center Early Intervention Project.
 From 1963-1966, Dr. Groden was an assistant professor in at the Department of Pediatric Neurology at Indiana University Medical School.
-He has taught psychology and related courses in the fields of the exceptional child and abnormal development psychology at the University of Rhode Island Extension Division, Rhode Island College, and Indiana University.
+He taught psychology and related courses in the fields of the exceptional child and abnormal development psychology at the University of Rhode Island Extension Division, Rhode Island College, and Indiana University.

-Dr. Groden has published widely in books and scientific journals and has contributed to research in the field of autism and child behavior disorders.
+Dr. Groden was published widely in books and scientific journals and has contributed to research in the field of autism and child behavior disorders.
 He co-edited, and authored chapters in Autism: Strategies For Change and is an author of Understanding Challenging Behavior: A Step-by-Step Behavior Analysis Guide.
 In 2001, he also co-authored Covert Positive Reinforcement for the Encyclopedia of Psychotherapy.
 Dr. Groden has consulted throughout the country and has lectured across the U. S. and internationally.

 In 2002, Common Cause of Rhode Island honored him as an Executive Board Member of the Rhode Island Children’s Policy Coalition for effective volunteer citizen advocacy on behalf of Rhode Island’s most vulnerable children.
 In 2001 he received a Lifetime Achievement Award in Support of Persons with Autism, from the Rhode Island Chapter of Unlocking Autism.